 Students scoring below mastery of "70" on a major grade (assessment) shall be allowed to redo the assignment after completing prerequisite work.
-The higher grade, with a maximum of "70", will be recorded.
-Students scoring below mastery of "70" on a minor grade (practice) may be allowed to redo the assignment after completing prerequisite work.
-The higher grade, with a maximum of "70", will be recorded.
+The higher grade will be recorded.

 Mastery Learning provides the student with the opportunity to relearn certain academic objectives and retest for a passing grade.
 Mastery learning is intended as an opportunity to demonstrate learning when an assignment, test or major project has been failed.
 In such cases students will proceed as follows according to grade level.